TALK TO SALES

 Employees want to know what to expect when returning to work.
 Having open and honest communication about why they’re returning, the benefits of being in the office, and the details of your RTO policy will keep everyone on the same page when transitioning.

-Communicate clearly through multiple channels, like emails, instant messages, and company meetings to ensure employees are up-to-date on important information.
+Communicate through multiple channels, like emails, instant messages, and company meetings, to ensure employees are up-to-date on important information.
 Early communication about the return date is crucial.
 It allows employees to start planning childcare, transportation, and personal schedules ahead of time, which can help reduce stress.

 Having conversations about safety measures is another crucial task.
-You should share any policies around vaccinations, masks, and sick leave to help instill confidence in those returning to work.
-If you decide to use a hybrid work model or another agile work environment, you should also communicate this to your employees.
+You should share any office policies around vaccinations, masks, and sick leave to help instill confidence in those returning to work.
+If you decide to use a hybrid schedule or another agile work model, you should also communicate this to your employees.

 3. Offer flexible work schedules